jvs7215/digiJessica/README.md

 # digiJessica
-a repo for DIGIT 110
+a repo for DIGIT 110; needs some work